Last updated: April 2017

 :7 And all the men were about twelve.

-I have been praying for more clarification on this subject and GOD has given it to me!
+I have been praying for more clarification on this subject and God has given it to me!
 Every thing written above is still correct.
-Here's the new edification/clarification: The Holy Spirit is GOD the GIVER.
-IT is HIMSELF, whether it be the Father or the Son.
-It is HIM outside the human vessel.
+Here's the new edification/clarification: The Holy Spirit is God the Giver.
+It is Himself, whether it be the Father or the Son.
+It is Him outside the human vessel.

-UPDATE March 2014; GOD is ONE Spirit.
-HE manifests Himself in many ways.
+God is One Spirit.
+He manifests Himself in many ways.
 The Holy Ghost is a manifestation of Jesus in the Spirit.
-It is NOT a third person, It is NOT another spirit.
-It is another manifestation of the one and same Spirit of GOD.
+It is not a third person.
+It is not another spirit.
+It is another manifestation of the one and same Spirit of God.
 It is a different manifestation than the "Holy Spirit", but still the same Spirit.

 Confirmation March 14, 2016

-Suggested Reading : (might not be 100% accurate but very helpful):
+Suggested Reading from other websites: (Might not be 100% accurate but very helpful):